What is cryptocurrency?

 1. Investments and Trading

-Many people buy crypto as an investment, hoping its value will increase over time.
+Many people buy crypto as an investment asset, in the hope that its value will increase over time.
 Similar to stocks, people "buy low and sell high" to make a profit.
+If we go by the price history of Bitcoin, this has shown to be a smart investment choice for those that got in early.

 2. Payments and Transfers

-You can use cryptocurrency to pay for things like:
+You can also use cryptocurrency to pay for things like:

 Online shopping